-Middle school students will not participate in a game or activity on the day of an ISS or OSS suspension.
+• Middle school students will not participate in a game or activity on the day of an ISS or OSS suspension.
 Students may participate in practice that occurs on the day of an ISS suspension.
 ISS or OSS suspensions are considered completed at the end of the day on the last day of the suspension or within guidance of the Citizenship Standards for Participation in Student Activities Program.

 - During the duration of the activity exclusion, students may not attend field trips, dances, banquets, or any other non-graded event.
 The exception is participation in a music concert, a play, or any event that requires participation of the student for a class grade unless the student received OSS.
 An alternative assignment will be prepared for these students. - During the duration of the activity suspension, students may not be a participant in an interscholastic athletic event sponsored by the school.
-Any event away from the student's home school may not be attended in any capacity.
-When the event is at the student's home school, it is the decision of the coach as to whether or not the student may sit on the team bench in street clothes during the game.
+It is the decision of the coach as to whether or not the student may sit on the team bench in street clothes during the game while the student remains under suspension.
 The bench alternative is the only way a student may attend a home game during the activity exclusion; he/she may not sit in the bleachers as a spectator. - Clubs, teams, student council, pep club, cheerleaders, National Junior Society and other activity groups may also have additional consequences written into their operational guidelines.